 Google is attempting to replace 3rd-party cookies within their browser with an alternative tracking mechanism called Topics.
 For Google Chrome users, Topics can use your Chrome browsing history to automatically infer your interests and align them with a predefined list of topics (for example, “Child Internet Safety” or “Personal Loans”).
 A subset of this list is shared with websites and other tracking companies so they can target you with ads just as easily — based on your behavior and without your knowledge.

 The DuckDuckGo Chrome extension disables Topics from running in Google Chrome.
 We may make a limited exception when this protection would prevent you from signing in to a site or to otherwise preserve essential site functionality.
-You can learn more about Google Topics Protection and review our open source code for this feature.
+You can learn more about Google Topics Protection and review our open-source code for this feature.

 Platform | Support |